ezweave/pretty-functional/chapters/one/one.md

 In your code, you will use `import`.
 I hope that's not confusing... it shouldn't be!

 Now, this code, our first _better_ solution is _pretty functional_.
-I don't like the ternarys, but they are what they are.
+I don't love the ternary operators, but they are what they are.
+Sometimes they _are_ the best solution, but they often get harry (when you start having long chains of them).
 I'd gladly accept a pull request or merge request (that's the GitLab version) of it, especially if you wrote a _shit ton_ of tests.
 I'd say to myself "this isn't perfect, but it's pretty, pretty good."
 (Channeling Larry David, of course.)

 You're already starting "the dance."
 This P.R. is from someone _thinking_ about functions.
 They're thinking about how they can do things _functionally_.
 It's _pretty damn functional_.

-But those ternarys...
+But those ternary operators...

 ## Another Functionalish Approach